 Bali 2014 - Kuta

 Some people visit Bali and go back wondering what the fuss is all about.
 Others think it is one of the last magical destinations left in the World.
 I definitely belong to the latter group.
-There is just something about Bali that captivates me, and makes me want to go back again and again.
-However if you are looking for the Bali magic, Kuta is probably not the best place to start.
+There is just something about Bali that captivates me and makes me want to go back again and again.
+However, if you are looking for Bali magic, Kuta is probably not the best place to start.
 This over-developed stretch of beachfront has become one of the must-avoid places for Bali veterans.
-For me though, this is still one of the interesting spots which is always worth a visit or two.
+For me though, this is still one of the interesting spots which are always worth a visit or two.
 I like the chaos, the crazy mix of old and new, and the hoards of tourists and visitors from all over the World.

-Kuta Beach can be a mad-house during the day - lots of beach touts offering cheap souvenirs, massages, hair-braiding and even tattoos.
+Kuta Beach can be a mad-house during the day - lots of beach touts offering cheap souvenirs, massages, hair-braiding, and even tattoos.
 If you visit in the early morning though, you will understand the original beauty which attracted people there in the first place.

 If you want to experience a bit of local life - head over to the Kuta Market in the early morning which is along Jalan Raya Kuta.
-Here you will find mostly locals doing their morning shopping, and not a single tout in sight.
+Here you will find mostly locals doing their morning shopping and not a single tout in sight.